 Germany’s conservative Alternative for Germany (AfD) leader, Alice Weidel, says Germany’s welfare state is under severe threat due to mass migration, and instead of granting citizenship to millions of migrants, the government should be closing the border.

 Weidel says she sees the figures as an “unmistakable alarm signal for the welfare state.”
-The migration report shows “that the warnings of immigration into the welfare state instead of the labor market are more than justified.”
+The migration report shows the concerns over immigrants relying on the welfare state instead of entering the labor market are “more than justified.”

 In addition, the party leader said the situation could worsen in the spring when the “citizen’s income” comes into effect.

 “It represents nothing more than an unconditional basic income that will dramatically increase the migration pressure that already exists,” she warned.
 Instead of moving forward with a radical plan that will see up to 2 million migrants given citizenship overnight, Germany should now pursue a “policy of closed borders.”

 Germany’s left-wing government is looking to broadly reform Germany’s citizenship laws in the coming months, which will reduce the number of years required to live in Germany before a migrant is eligible for citizenship.
 The reform will also drop language test requirements for those over 65 and other specific groups, as well as remove requirements that migrants pass a history test to obtain a German passport.

 In 2020, Germany announced it would spend €64.5 billion over the next four years on integrating migrants.
 The massive sum is already highly outdated.
 In 2022 alone, over 1.2 million migrants arrived in Germany, including up to 500,000 from non-European countries, which will require tens of billions more in funding, which Germany is taking on enormous debts to achieve.

 ‘Migrants only!’ – The Greens’ plan to ban ‘organic Germans’ from a third of job vacancies in the name of diversity slammed as ‘unconstitutional’